frappe/erpnext_documentation/user/manual/en/using-erpnext/notes.md

 ![Notes](/docs/assets/img/using-erpnext/using-notes-5.png)

 You can also select if you wish to give some specific users, the right to read, write or share your note.
-This can be done from the 'Share' Option in the left sidebar.
+This can be done from the 'Share' option in the left sidebar.

 ![Notes](/docs/assets/img/using-erpnext/using-notes-4.png)

 ### Notification for Notes

-Enabling this property would ensure that whenever any User logs into their account, their will be a Pop-Up notification for the note.
+Enabling this property would ensure that whenever any User logs into their account, there will be a Pop-Up notification for the note.

 ![Notes](/docs/assets/img/using-erpnext/using-notes-7.png)